mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 I want to tell you two examples.
 One happened in ancient times in the history of Buddhism.
 The second one is another case, which we can see in the contemporary world.

 So the first one, I want to tell you the example of Seppō Zen Master in the Zen history.
-Seppō Zen Master (Xuefeng Yicun, 822–908; Chinese: 雪峰义存) was the fourth generation from the Sekitō Zen Master (Shítóu Xīqiān, 700–790; Chinese: 石頭希遷).
+Seppō Zen Master (Xuefeng Yicun, 雪峰义存, 822–908) was the fourth generation from the Sekitō Zen Master (Shítóu Xīqiān, 石頭希遷, 700–790).
 Both were very famous Zen teachers in history.

-One day he took a trip with Gānto Zen Master (Yantou Quanhuo, 828–887; Chinese: 巖頭全豁).
-Gānto Zen Master was also a disciple of Tokusan Zen Master (Deshan Xuanjian, 780-865; Chinese: 德山宣鑒).
+One day he took a trip with Gānto Zen Master (Yantou Quanhuo, 巖頭全豁, 828–887).
+Gānto Zen Master was also a disciple of Tokusan Zen Master (Deshan Xuanjian, 德山宣鑒, 780-865).
 Ganto and Seppō are in the relation of the dharma brothers, but Seppō was 60 years younger than Gānto.
 But Gānto was a great Zen teacher in those days.

-So one day Seppō took a trip with him, and he they couldn’t travel at all because they had a big snowstorm.
-So he stayed at the temple for a couple of days.
+So one day Seppō took a trip with him, and they couldn’t travel at all because they had a big snowstorm.
+So they stayed at the temple for a couple of days.
 And Gānto always slept, without doing anything.
 But Seppō always did sitting zazen every day.
 Just like Bodhidharma, always sitting every day.
 But Gānto didn’t; Gānto always slept in a bed.
 In his heart, Seppō was not comfortable at this, because he was always seeking for something.
 So, one day he woke him up.
 “Gānto, please wake up.
 I don’t feel comfortable.
 My heart is not peaceful, so please get up, please get up.”
 And then Gānto says, “What’s happened?
 Never mind, go to sleep!” *[Laughter.]* But he said, “No I couldn’t go to sleep.
 So wake up, wake up!
 My heart is not comfortable, so wake up!”
 So he said finally, “I expected you to be a great Zen teacher guiding all-sentient beings in the future.
 But what are you talking about?
 The reality what you are talking would be completely reversed.
 Don’t say it’s stupid.
 Something is stupid.
 So go to sleep!” *[He laughs.]*

 And then nevertheless Seppō Zen Master was not comfortable, so he continued to wake him up.
 Finally he said, “Well, if so, you should tell me one by one what you have had through Zen practice.
 And then I will check it, and if it is necessary I give it back to you, but if it is not necessary I will take away from you.”
 So Seppō Zen Master started to talk about his career, what he has experienced.

-The first he said, “When I listened to a lecture of emptiness, form is emptiness, given by famous Zen Master Kanshi (Tongan Guanzhi, Chinese: 同安觀志), at that time I was very impressed by this, so I thought I had experience of enlightenment.
+The first he said, “When I listened to a lecture of emptiness, “form is emptiness,” given by famous Zen Master Kanshi (Tongan Guanzhi, 同安觀志), at that time I was very impressed by this, so I thought I had experience of enlightenment.
 So Gānto says, “That happened almost 30 years ago.
 It’s too late!” *[He laughs.]* “What are you talking about?
 You are talking about 30 years ago?
 It’s not necessary.”
 So it’s stupid.
 Anyway, Gānto took it away took it away from Seppō.

-And next, Seppō says, “When I was at the Tōzan’s Zen temple (Dongshan Liangjie, 807–869; Chinese: 洞山良价), I had a chance to listen to the poem composed by Tōzan Zen master when he had attained enlightenment.”
+And next, Seppō says, “When I was at the Tōzan’s Zen temple (Dongshan Liangjie, 洞山良价, 807–869), I had a chance to listen to the poem composed by Tōzan Zen master when he had attained enlightenment.”
 That poem was pretty famous.
-He said, “You shouldn’t search for it through others” – “others” means outside.
-“If you do, the truth will become more remote from you.
+“He said, ‘You shouldn’t search for it through others’” – “others” means outside. “‘If you do, the truth will become more remote from you.
 But when alone I proceed through myself, everywhere I go I meet him.
-Now he is not other than myself.
-Yet I am not he.
-Only if you understand this will you identify with the *tathātā*” – *tathātā* means the truth.
+Now he is not other than myself, yet I am not he.
+Only if you understand this will you identify with the *tathātā*.’” *Tathātā* means the truth.

 So you shouldn’t search it through others; you never find something true from outside.
 But on the other hand you cannot find it inside opposed to outside.
 Because the truth is always omnipresent.
 So not inside, not outside.
 Not somewhere.
 Omnipresent.
 So if you open your eyes, it’s there.
 If you don’t, no. It’s not there.
 If you become Buddha, you can accept all things as a buddha.
 But if you don’t, if you don’t see everything as a buddha you cannot accept everything as a buddha.

 So that’s why he said, “You shouldn’t search it through others.
 If you do, the truth will become more remote from you.”
-It’s very natural, because dualistic.
-In a dualistic way you try to seek the truth, you cannot get it.
+It’s very natural, because [if you try to seek the truth] in a dualistic way, you cannot get it.

-“But when alone I proceed through myself” – alone means I just stand up just like a tree in the mountain covered with snow and the severe weather.
+“But when alone I proceed through myself”: alone means I just stand up just like a tree on the mountain, covered with snow, and the severe weather.
 Just stand up straight there.
 That [is the meaning of] alone.
 “When alone I proceed through myself” – well, who stands up?
 The tree itself.
 At that time, the tree stands up?
-No, tree stands up with the weather, and mountains, and snow.
+No, the tree stands up with the weather, and mountains, and snow.
 But snow, weather, sky, clouds are not different from the trees who stands up straight there.
 Exactly the same.

 So, “when alone I proceed through myself, everywhere I go I meet him.”
-So very naturally, there is the truth.
+Very naturally, there is the truth.
 There is a big tortoise.

 [...]
-So exactly just standing up is just a tree, a tree just standing up straight in the mountain is a shythm of universal life.
+So exactly just standing up is just a tree, a tree just standing up straight in the mountain is a rhythm of universal life.
 So, it’s me.
 It’s tree.
 Truth is tree.
 Tree is a truth, truth is a tree.
 So everywhere I go I meet him.

-“Now he is not other than myself, but he is completely with me.
-Yet I am not he.”
+“Now he is not other than myself, but he is completely with me, yet I am not he.”
 But when I analyze, when I think of it, he is not me, because he doesn’t have particularly his own form or color or smell.
 It is just something omnipresent.
 But it’s there.
-That’s why here it says, “yet I am not he.
+That’s why here it says, “yet I am not he.”
 But he is with me.
 Only not with me, he is exactly me.
-Only if you understand this will you identify with *tathātā*. *Tathātā*, that is truth.
+“Only if you understand this will you identify with *tathātā*.” *Tathātā*, that is truth.
 That is exactly truth.

-So Seppō Zen Master was very impressed by this poem, so he said to Gānto like this.
+So Seppō Zen Master was very impressed by this poem, so he said [it] to Gānto like this.

 And then Gānto says, “Oh, it is not your stories, it is others’ stories.
 Depending on the others’ poem, enlightenment.
 It’s not yours.”
 So Gānto again took away his experience of enlightenment.

 Next Seppō says, “Then finally I went to see Tokusan Zen Master” – who was Seppō’s teacher and also Gānto’s teacher – “and practiced over there for many years.
 And I asked Tokusan Zen Master, ‘Can I have a chance to attain enlightenment, even like me?’
 So Tokusan Zen Master immediately took a stick gave a big blow, several times.
 And then Seppō says, “I feel good!” *[Laughter.]* I feel good, just like water washing running away from a bottomless bucket.
-You know, just *boom* like this.”
+You know, just *boom*, like this.”
 So he felt good.

 And then Gānto says... *[he chuckles]*, “Whatever it is you experience, it is a delusion if it is coming through six senses.”
 It’s a delusion.
 Completely he took away that enlightenment too.

 So Seppō was really wanting to cry.
 He didn’t know what to do.